Exor Press Release - ABO Launch

-EXOR ANNOUNCES THE LAUNCH OF AN ACCELERATED BOOKBUILD OFFERING FOR APPROXIMATELY 4% OF FERRARI’S OUTSTANDING SHARES
+EXOR ANNOUNCES THE SUCCESSFUL PRICING OF THE ACCELERATED BOOKBUILD OFFERING FOR APPROXIMATELY 4% OF FERRARI’S OUTSTANDING SHARES

-- Exor remains fully committed to supporting Ferrari’s strategy as well as remaining its largest shareholder for the long-term

-This transaction will reduce concentration within Exor’s portfolio and allow for a sizeable new acquisition, when such an opportunity present itself, as Exor continues to pursue its purpose of building great companies.

-In addition, Exor intends to use a portion of the proceeds from this transaction to launch a new share buyback program for €1 billion.

-Exor remains fully committed as a long-term shareholder of Ferrari.
-Exor currently holds 24.9% of Ferrari’s economic rights and 36.7% of the voting rights in the share capital of Ferrari1.
-Post completion of the announced transaction, Exor will remain Ferrari’s single largest shareholder with approximately 20% of the economic rights and 30% of the voting rights in Ferrari’s share capital.
-Moreover, in the context of the transaction, Exor has agreed to enter into a 360-day lock-up commitment, with respect to its remaining common shares of Ferrari.
+Following completion of the transaction, Exor will remain Ferrari’s single largest shareholder with approximately 20% of the economic rights and 30% of the voting rights in Ferrari’s share capital1 and remains fully committed as a long-term shareholder of Ferrari.
+Moreover, in the context of the transaction, Exor has entered into a 360-day lock-up commitment, with respect to its remaining common shares of Ferrari.

-All the governance arrangements with respect to the shareholding in Ferrari will remain unchanged following the transaction, including the shareholders’ agreement between Exor and Piero Ferrari and Trust Piero Ferrari, who together will continue to have a voting interest in Ferrari close to 50%.

-John Elkann, Chief Executive Officer of Exor, said: “Over the last decade, Ferrari’s performance has been a major driver behind Exor’s tripling its NAV, and its success has taken its share in our portfolio from approximately 15% to approximately 50% of NAV.
-The transaction will allow us to reduce our concentration and improve diversification by making a sizeable new acquisition, consistent with our purpose of building great companies.
-Our support to Ferrari and our trust in its solid future is unwavering.
-Our commitment to remain its largest shareholder for the long term is stronger than ever.”

 The Offering is expected to settle on 3 March 2025.

 Goldman Sachs Bank Europe and J.P.
-Morgan are acting as joint global coordinators and joint bookrunners (the "Joint Global Coordinators") for the Offering.
+Morgan are acting as joint global coordinators and joint bookrunners (the "Joint Global Coordinators") and BNP Paribas, IMI – Intesa Sanpaolo, Société Générale CIB and UniCredit are acting as joint bookrunners (the "Joint Bookrunners") for the Offering.

 About Exor